geshan/geshan.github.com/posts/2025-06-08-gemma3-on-cloud-run.md

 ## The Docker image

-From the surface, it looks partially like magic, but most of the heavy lifting is being done by a prebuilt Docker image available on the Google Cloud Artifact registry (pkg.dev) built with Google Cloud Biuld.
+From the surface, it looks partially like magic, but most of the heavy lifting is being done by a prebuilt Docker image available on the Google Cloud Artifact registry (pkg.dev) built with Google Cloud Build.

 When you read the official docs about [Gemma on Cloud Run](https://github.com/google-gemini/gemma-cookbook/tree/main/Demos/Gemma-on-Cloudrun), you can find out that there are pre-built Docker images like [Gemma 3:4B](http://us-docker.pkg.dev/cloudrun/container/gemma/gemma3-4b) on the package registry.
 As [GPUs on Cloud Run](https://cloud.google.com/run/docs/configuring/services/gpu) have become available on demand with no reservations needed, deploying any model with Ollama on Cloud Run has become much easier.